KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/worksheet-1-html-structure/README.md

 {% include "./using-chrome.md" %}

-The remainder of our work tonight will be done inside the `<body></body>` tags.
+Most of our work tonight will be inside the `<body></body>` tags.
 This is where visible page content goes.

 ## References and helpful links
 [Mozilla Developer Network Head element documentation](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/head)